virtio-win/kvm-guest-drivers-windows/Documentation/Tracing.md

 # WPP Tracing #

+## Advantages over KdPrint:

+* It can be enabled, disabled and filtered during runtime with minimal overhead by logging in real-time binary messages
+* Traces are are automatically included in the crash dumps
+* Logs can be easily collected using a script
+* Can be very useful for automating manual tests which use log's output
+* Time Stamps, Function names and some other useful data can be easily included into log

 ## Viewing the WPP trace messages in real-time ##

 1. Copy the driver's PDB file from the build folder to the target machine.